 On November 29, 2018, a class-action lawsuit was filed in federal court on behalf of Rhode Island students to establish public education as a right under the U.S. Constitution.
 The case, Cook (A.C.) v.
 Raimondo, argues that the Constitution entitles all students to an education that prepares them to participate effectively in a democracy.
 It alleges that the state of Rhode Island is failing to provide tens of thousands of students throughout the state with the necessary basic education and civic-participation skills.

 The plaintiffs are 14 high school, middle school, elementary school, and preschool students (or parents on behalf of their children).
 These students attend or will attend public schools in a variety of school districts throughout Rhode Island.

 Plaintiffs are represented by a legal team led by Michael A. Rebell, professor of law and educational practice, and executive director of the Center for Educational Equity at Teachers College, Columbia University.
-Rebell is an experienced litigator who was lead attorney in the successful New York school-funding and educational-rights case, Campaign for Fiscal Equity (CFE) v.
+Rebell was lead attorney in the successful New York school-funding and educational-rights case, Campaign for Fiscal Equity (CFE) v.
 State of New York.
 He has written many books on education law, including the recently published, Flunking Democracy: Schools, Courts and Civic Participation.